 Have you found June bugs swarming and crawling around your outdoor lights?
-If so, you know that these bugs can be quite annoying.
+If so, you know that these bugs can be annoying.

 Unfortunately, these critters don’t just buzz and swarm—they can also damage garden plants.